 Our heritage

-Our story starts with our founders, John Harrison and Charles Grierson, who met on the immigrant ship Sam Mendel sailing from London to New Zealand, destined to make their way in a new land.
+Our story begins with our founders, John Harrison and Charles Grierson, who met on the immigrant ship Sam Mendel sailing from London to New Zealand in 1877.

 • 1877 - John Harrison and Charles Grierson sail into the Waitemata Harbour, striking up a friendship during the trip before going their separate ways upon docking – Charles to farm and John to practice architecture